Ukraine’s Zelenskyy: Any Russian victory could be perilous - WTOP News

 “It could’ve gone one way, to divide the country, or another way — to unite us,” he said.
 “I’m so thankful.
 I’m thankful to everybody — every single partner, our people, thank God, everybody — that we found this way in this critical moment for the nation.
 Finding this way was the thing that saved our nation, and we saved our land.
 We are together.”

 Julie Pace is senior vice president and executive editor of The Associated Press.
-Hanna Ahrirova is a Ukraine-based AP correspondent.
+Hanna Arhirova is a Ukraine-based AP correspondent.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.